 When a channel is aligned, vehicles located within the range of action of the induction loop at this point in time are ignored.
-This means that they are not detected during and immediate after the alignment!
+This means that they are not detected during and directly after the alignment!

-In the following events, the IG746 carries out an alignment
+In the following events, the IG946 carries out an alignment

-- after switching on the supply voltage (Power On Reset "POR") - after the modification of relevant parameters (e.g. sensitivity, frequency, measurement time, channel function) through the service or CAN bus interface - after operating the RESET button - reset request via interface - after an external RESET signal on the terminal strip (0 V on RESET external, F/C type connector:pin d28/c28, B type connector: pin b31) - after an internal RESET (e.g. watchdog or power fail).
+- after switching on the supply voltage (Power On Reset "POR") - after the modification of relevant parameters (e.g. sensitivity, frequency, measurement time, channel function) through the service or CAN bus interface - after operating the RESET button - reset request via interface - after an internal RESET (e.g. watchdog or power fail).